Mandar123454/Dynamic-Login-Form/Documentation/documentation.md

 - `style.css`: CSS file for styling and responsiveness.

 ## Screenshots
-Screenshots of the form and validation states are available in the `Screenshots/` folder.
+Screenshots of the form and validation states are available.

 ---
 Feel free to expand this documentation as you add new features or make improvements!